learn-co-students/dc-web-042318/39-react-props/README.md

 install different frameworks and libraries manage the dependencies of your application

+.gitignore node_modules

 ## Webpack
-Combine files into a single script file
+Combine files into a single script file follow the requires / imports - actually go get that code uses different 'loaders'

+built our files into a bundle

+dev-server watches for changes, fixes our broken flow

 ## React
+ReactDOM.render - take over the DOM below this element What can we render?
+React Elements!

+create element is ugly

 ## JSX